-The intent of this proposal is to establish permissions to use existing structures on site, and no new construction is proposed at this time.
-As the lands will be subject to site plan control for the future, any new development on the site and the final details of those designs, will be reviewed and further mitigation measures as may be deemed necessary, can be included as part of the site plan approval process.
+Planning Comment: The intent of this proposal is to establish permissions to use existing structures on site, with plans to potentially expand in the future.
+As the lands will be subject to site plan control for the future, any new development on the site and the final details of those designs, will be reviewed and further mitigation measures as may be deemed necessary.
 The review would include the location and orientation of buildings, orientation of use, grading and drainage, landscaping, vehicular movements and parking.
+Any expansion would be required to maintain consistency with the on farm diversified use policies.